 WVU Football Odds At WV Sportsbooks

 WVU is favored, laying -3 in the point spread at most of the WV sportsbooks.
-It’s encouraging that WVU is the favorite, but it’s clear the books don’t see much between these two programs.
+It’s encouraging that WVU is the favorite, but it’s clear the books don’t see much difference between these two programs.

 The Mountaineers are available on the moneyline at DraftKings WV at -150.
 Maryland is listed at +130 through the online sportsbook.

 The game’s total is a bit higher than some might expect and currently sits at 57 points.

 Bettors can put action down on a wide variety of markets for this tilt.